Henry055/RokucraftWiki/docs/Nations/Water/ClanSystem.md

-# The Southern Water Tribe's Clan System
+# Water Tribe Clan System

 **This page explains the system of clans in the Southern Water Tribe as well as the process of running for and electing the leader of a clan.**
 * * *